Frequently Asked Questions

-A Pediatric Dental Specialist provides comprehensive preventative care and therapeutic oral health care to infant and children through adolescence, including those with special health care needs.
-Pediatric dentists have successfully completed an additional two-year advanced educational program providing them with special skills and knowledge beyond that of a general dentist
+A Pediatric Dental Specialist provides comprehensive preventative care and therapeutic oral health care to infants and children through adolescence, including those with special health care needs.
+Pediatric dentists have completed an additional two-year advanced educational program providing them with special skills and knowledge beyond that of a general dentist

 Why should my child see a pediatric dentist?

 Just as your child sees a Pediatrician, it’s just as important that your child see a Pediatric Dentist.
 Pediatric Dentists just like Pediatricians are doctors who completed additional training to provide care for infants, children, and adolescents.
 We have a passion for treating children and ensuring that they have a great experience.

 In addition, Pediatric Dentists provide a warm, fun and child-friendly environment to help guide your child through their dental experience.
 We also have-well trained staff that love working with children.

 Do I need to arrive early for my first appointment?